 So you have ogled at the Sydney Opera House, climbed the Sydney Harbor Bridge, rolled around the verdant lawns at the Royal Botanic Gardens, ambled down the sensational Bondi beach and strolled down the aisles at David Jones and Meyer?
-What’s left to do you in this sexy, sunny city of fit and gleaming health buts?
+What’s left to do you in this sexy, sunny city of fit and gleaming health nuts?
 Well, this only means that it is time to explore the suburbs!

 Each shop has a distinct identity and so much to offer, even if you’re merely window-shopping.
-Turn right at the entrance of Newtown station – that the more buzzier part.
-There, find Australia Street – there is Bar Muda, which has possibly the best brunch dish that I have had in Sydney.
+Turn right at the entrance of Newtown station and you find yourself on Australia Street.
+Stop by Bar Muda, which serves the best brunch dish that I have had in Sydney.
 Go for the Potato Stack – it is every hashbrown lover’s wet dream come through.
-Blocks of toast bread-sized potato-like lasagna that are stacked on top of each other like a building, decorated with cherry tomatoes and grilled eggplants.
+Blocks of toast bread-sized potato cubes are stacked on top of each and decorated with cherry tomatoes and grilled eggplants.

 - Cockatoo Island

-They are literally film-set worthy as I stumbled upon filming in process while exploring eerily vacant factories and rusty machinery.
+They are literally film-set worthy as I stumbled upon filming session while exploring eerily vacant factories filled with rusty machinery.
 To navigate around the island on foot, renting an audio map is sufficient unless maritime history is your cup of tea.
 The stand-out point was what used to known as the governor’s house that’s perched on top of a hill, surrounded by

 For more travelogues, click here